canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

 external stakeholder might be interested in.
 This can include filing of bugs, new charm versions released (edge or stable) or new tools published by or standards adopted by the team.
-It does not include progress on charms that have not been deployed to charmhub.
+It does not include progress on charms that have not been deployed to Charmhub.
 It also does not include things like progress on production deployments of charms.

 The items should be based on the content in